nodejs/admin/README.md

 # collaboration

+***ARCHIVE*: This repository is no longer active.
+Please see the the [Community Committee](https://github.com/nodejs/community-committee) repository for information on current efforts around supporting and growing the Node.js Community.**

 Facilitating Collaboration among the Node.js Working Groups.

 This team is just getting started.
 See [#1 - A Place To Start](https://github.com/nodejs/collaboration/issues/1) to follow the overall planning efforts.